Triteleia species j-z are featured on this wiki page.

-Photo 1 is a habitat shot taken in Sonoma County, California.
-This plant is blooming in the drying grass July 2004.
-Photo 2 was taken near the Pacific Ocean in Mendocino County, California.
-Photos #1-2 were taken by Bob Rutemoeller.
-Photos 3-5 are of habitat shots were taken in three different counties in April 2005.
-Photo #3 was taken at Bear Valley, Colusa County.
+Photos 1-6 are of habitat shots taken in three different counties.
+Photos #1-3 were taken near Bear Valley Road, Colusa County.
 Photo 4 is a mountain form with large flowers seen in Kern County.
 Photo #5 is a form with light colored flowers growing with Collinsia in Mariposa County.
-Photos 3-5 were taken by Mary Sue Ittner.
+Photos 1-5 were taken by Mary Sue Ittner.
 Photo 6 by Nhu Nguyen was taken in Napa County.

 The photos below were taken at the north entrance to Mount Diablo State Park, Contra Costa County, CA. This area gets a somewhat mild winter and a very warm summer.
 Photos 1-2 shows the largest mass blooming of this species I have ever seen!
 This blooming occurred only once during a year with very good winter rain prior to the spring blooming.
 The other photos show plants growing at the foot of Mt.
 Diablo.
 Photos by Nhu Nguyen.